sudohaider/chat_server/README.md

 6. **Send a Message**: To send a message to a chat room, send a command in the format "SEND RoomName Message" to the server.
 For example:
     ```
-    SEND Room1 Hello, everyone!
+    SEND Room1 Hello
     ```

+7. **List Members**: To list all members of a specified chat room, send a command in the format "LISTMEMBERS RoomName" to the server.
+For example:
+    ```
+    LISTMEMBERS Room1
+    ```

+8. **Send Private Message**: After knowing the names of members using the previous command, you can send a private message to a member in the same chat room by sending the command "SENDPRIVATE RoomName UserName Message" to the server.
+For example:
+    ```
+    SENDPRIVATE Room1 User1 Hello
+    ```

-Remember to replace "RoomName" and "Message" with the appropriate values for your chat room and message.
+Remember to replace "RoomName", "UserName" and "Message" with the appropriate values for your chat room, user and message.
 Additionally, ensure that the server is running and properly configured to handle client connections.

 ## Notes

 - This is a basic example and may not be suitable for production use.
 - Error handling and robustness features are not included for simplicity.